SarahHany/LandingPage/README.md

 The layout of the page was created responsively to be used across all devices.

-Comments were added before each line code to ease the process of reading.
+Comments were added before each line code to ease the process of reading and understanding the code.